 The Council of Management has reviewed the reserves of the charity.
 The review concluded that HA&M needed to maintain an adequate reserve balance so as to be able to continue to make grants and be able to take advantage of potential future opportunities.
 The level of free reserves required to meet these objects is estimated to be equivalent to three months of operating costs.
-As at 30 September 2019 three months equated to £1,750,000.
+As at 30 September 2020 three months equated to £1,750,000.

-The unrestricted reserves at the year-end amounted to £6,618,984, however, this includes tangible and non-tangible fixed assets amounting to £650,945.
-Free reserves are above target as at 30 September 2019, but the Trustees are mindful of business requirements and are comfortable with this current position.
-Additionally, last year it was agreed that £1,500,000 would be put into a long term investment reserve rather than working capital, with a further £1,000,000 invested this year.
+The unrestricted reserves at the year-end amounted to £6,396,272, however, this includes tangible and non-tangible fixed assets amounting to £732,438.
+Free reserves are above target as at 30 September 2020, but the Trustees are mindful of business requirements and are comfortable with this current position.
+To ease cashflow during the Covid crisis, £500,000 was drawn down.

+There is £1,138,121 in a long-term investment reserve rather than working capital.
 This will not affect the investment of those funds, merely how they are used.
 These long term reserves would be used as an emergency fund in the event of a major disruption to the business: part of HA&M's risk management/business continuity planning and as a fund to cover future major business opportunities should these arise.